 It's never been more important to have some fun, relax and enjoy a bit of 'normality' in our lives.
 And so:

-- your Students’ Union will be putting on both face-to-face and online activities to help you meet like-minded people, make friends, and have some fun and relax
+- Your Students’ Union will be putting on activities to help you meet like-minded people, make friends, and have some fun and relax

-- student-run societies will have fantastic events and activities and your confidential advice service will be open to provide support and guidance if you ever have any questions.
+- Your confidential advice service will be open to provide support and guidance if you ever have any questions

 We still have accommodation available for September; to explore your options and book a room, visit our accommodation pages.

 If there is a local or national lockdown we will continue to follow the National Institute for Health Protection guidance and ask all students to remain in their current accommodation.
 We will also move to online teaching, learning and assessment and support.

 Choice and flexibility

 We understand that everyone’s circumstances are different due to the pandemic.

 If you are unable to or do not wish to start on campus in September, you can choose to start your studies online for the first trimester (September-December).